glevolod/my-docker/README.md

 php container (like 'docker exec -it my-docker_php_1 bash') for executing console commands (like 'composer install').
 And so new files created such way in the php container will have the same user:group permissions as you need in your host machine.

+#### Database management
+'adminer' image is used for database management.
+Interface is available on port 8080 on localhost